jacksund/simmate/README.md

 ```

 4. _**Ease of Scalability.**_ At the beginning of a project, you may want to write and run code on a single computer and single core.
 But as you run into some intense calculations, you may want to use all of your CPU and GPU to run calculations.
 At the extreme, some projects require thousands of computers across numerous locations, including university clusters (using SLURM or PBS) and cloud computing (using Kubernetes and Docker).
-Simmate can meet all of these needs with ease:
+Simmate can meet all of these needs thanks to integration with [Dask](https://github.com/dask/dask) and [Prefect](https://github.com/PrefectHQ/prefect):
 ```python
 # To run the tasks of a single workflow in parallel, use Dask.
 from prefect.executors import DaskExecutor